So you’re looking for the easiest 14ers in Colorado?

 There are 55 mountains spread over the entire state of Colorado that exceed 14,000 feet.
 These mountains, or “14ers” as they are typically called, are a fun feat to summit.

-Here is a handful of some of the safest 14ers to solo hike.
+In this blog post you’ll find some of the safest 14ers to solo hike.

 1. Quandary Peak